What does it mean if your email address was found on the dark web?

 How to check if your email address is on the dark web

-A quick way to see your email’s status is to use an online data breach checker.
-These tools let you enter your email address and see if it’s been noted in any known data incidents.
-However, they’re usually only useful for tracking one type of stolen data.
-You can only look up your email address, so other personal data incidents might go overlooked.
+A quick way to check if your email address is on the dark web is to use a free dark web scan.
+It does a one-time check on your email address to see if it’s been flagged in any known data incidents.
+However, these scans are usually only useful for tracking one type of stolen data and offer limited records.
+You can only look up your email address, so other data breach incidents might go undetected.

 Alternatively, you can use thorough dark web monitoring.
-These tools actively track the dark web 24/7 and offer more extensive monitoring that includes your email address, login credentials, and credit card information.
+These tools actively track the dark web 24/7 and offer more extensive monitoring that includes your email address, login credentials, and credit card numbers.
 They send out alerts as soon as they detect any exposed data, allowing you to promptly respond to data breaches.

 How to protect your email address and personal information